rwx-research/mint-leaves/google/install-chrome/README.md

 # Using headed Chrome

-You can also use headed Chrome.
-To do so, you'll need to supply `headless: false` and add a background process to the task that's using Chrome.
+You can also use tools that interact with headed Chrome.
+To do so, you'll need to add a background process to the task that's using Chrome.
 Here's an example with Selenium and Ruby:

 ```yml
 - key: chrome